-How many times did you get “You need a feat for that” as an answer to your awesome move?
-Today we discuss how to empower players with creative ideas.
+How many times have you heard “You need a feat for that” as a response to your idea for an awesome move?
+Today we discuss how to empower players that come up with creative ideas.

 Everyone at the table gets really excited and they imagine a scene that looks like this:

-Congratulations GM, you know the rules by heart, but you just robbed your players of an awesome scene, and what’s even worse you are training them to play from their sheets instead from their imagination.
+Congratulations GM, you know the rules by heart, but you just robbed your players of an awesome scene.
+Even worse, you’re training them to play from their sheets instead of from their imaginations.

-When I think about what kind of stories we retell from our games, whether they are epic achievements or epic fails, it’s never, never: “…and then the GM spent 30 minutes going through the rules to determine if my move was legit.
+When I think about what kind of stories we retell after our games, whether about epic achievements or epic fails, those stories never, ever include the words: “…and then the GM spent 30 minutes going through the rules to determine if my move was legit.
 It was not.”

 Empowering Player Imagination

-Player: “I jump on a shield and slide down the stairs shooting arrows into the Uruk-hai…”
+Player: “I jump on a nearby shield and slide down the stairs shooting arrows into the Uruk-hai…”

-In the above example GM thinking went along these lines:
+In the above example, the GM’s thinking probably went along these lines:

-- very creative move in the domain of possible, could make an awesome scene!
+- “Very creative move in the domain of possibility, this could make an awesome scene!”

-- this needs to be more expensive compared to doing the same with any abilities, so effort spends and initial cost are required.
+- “This needs to be more expensive compared to doing the same action with any abilities, so Effort spends and an initial cost are required.”

-- apply Attacker is Jostled rule - attack is hindered unless trained in balancing
+- “Let’s apply the Attacker is Jostled rule - the attack is hindered unless they’re trained in balancing.”

 In that case, I would probably say: “No Gimli, you can’t do that as one action, but Legolas might give it a go…”

-If we abstract this as an Action+Attack type of move we might find some further use for it.
+If we abstract this as an Action plus Attack type of move we might find some further use for it.

 Consider this move:

-I can imagine a player saying: “I want to do a feint high attack, close the distance and do a takedown.”
+I can imagine a player saying: “I want to feint high, then close the distance and do a takedown.”

-Stated like that, takedown would be an actual melee attack, and DC would go on the risky part of the move, which is feinting to close the distance.
-With that settled we move on to the failure states.
-One is on the feint and the second is on the attack.
+Stated like that, the takedown would be the actual melee attack, but the DC would reflect the risky part of the move, which is feinting to close the distance.
+With that settled, we move on to the failure states.
+One is applied to the feint and the second is applied to the attack.

-If the feint fails we can say that the opponent read the intention and successfully moved herself to a better position, which enables her some sort of advantage.
-This advantage can be a swift counterattack, where the player character just takes the damage or it could be a hindered defense on her next turn.
-Critical fail might be both damage + hindrance.
+If the feint fails we can say that the opponent read the intention and successfully moved herself to a better position, which grants her some sort of advantage.
+This advantage can be a swift counterattack, where the player character just takes the damage, or it could be a hindered defense on her next turn.
+Critical fail might be both damage and a hindrance.

-On a successful feint player now needs to do the actual attack - grapple for a takedown.
-Failure here might range from an opponent slipping away, to critical miss where the player might find herself lying on the floor instead.
+On a successful feint, the player now needs to do the actual attack - the grapple and takedown.
+Failure here might range from an opponent slipping away, to a critical miss where the player might find herself lying prone on the floor instead.

 Now that we have failure states sorted, we can think about the cost.
-As this is a two-part action, or two actions move if you like, we want the player to expend her resources.
-So one mandatory effort use for the takedown attempt and a static 3 point Speed cost for the feint, should do the trick.
+As this is a two-part action, or a two action move if you like, we want the player to expend her resources.
+So one mandatory Effort use for the takedown attempt and a static 3 point Speed cost for the feint should do the trick.

-In this example, we need to take into an account the level of an opponent.
-Takedown DC should be same as the NPC level, but I would mod it to +1 for larger/heavier ones.
-For the feint part I would think about the swordsmanship level, and add either +1 or +2 for experienced swashbucklers.
+In this example, we need to take into account the level of an opponent.
+The takedown DC should be the same as the NPC level, but I would modify it by +1 against larger/heavier foes.
+For the feint part I would think about the swordsmanship level, and add either +1 or +2 to the DC against experienced swashbucklers.

-So for Town Guard (2), feint DC would be 4 (experienced so +2), and takedown DC would be 3 (in heavy armor so +1).
+So for a Town Guard (DC 2), the feint DC would be 4 (he’s an experienced swordsman, so +2), and the takedown DC would be 3 (since he’s wearing heavy armor, so +1).